drylikov/The_flash_logo/README.md

-# The Flash Logo .
+# The flash logo .
 The Flash logo using HTML and CSS

 [Visit design source](https://dribbble.com/shots/25808960-The-flash-logo)